FilippoDeSilva/FilippoDeSilva/README.md

 - 🛠️ **Builder at heart** — automations, full-stack applications
 - 🔐 **Security enthusiast** — blending red/blue team tactics with development workflows
-- 💬 **Curious mind** — breaking and rebuilding to understand systems deeply
+- 💬 **Curious mind** — breaking & rebuilding to understand systems deeply
 - 📦 Currently focused on **automations** and the **BlackRaven webapp**

 > *"Two things are infinite: the universe and human stupidity.
 But I'm not sure about the universe."* – **Albert Einstein**